Families of tractable problems with respect to vertex-interval-membership width and its generalisations: A hierarchy of parameters

-The utility of our new parameter comes from noticing that vertices in different connected components of a temporal graph need not be placed in the same bag despite being active at the same time.
-Therefore, when considering temporal problems where we can consider the connected components of each snapshot independently, we can use TIM width in place of VIM width.
-Note that, in this section, we assume all temporal graphs have connected underlying graphs.
-For clarity, we refer to \emph{vertices} of the original graph and \emph{nodes} of the indexing tree. \begin{definition}[Tree-Interval-Membership Width] We say a triple $(T,B,\tau)$ is a \emph{tree-interval-membership decomposition} (TIM decomposition) of a temporal graph $\mathcal{G}$ with lifetime $\Lambda$ if $T$ is a labelled directed tree, where $B = \{B(s) : s\in V(T)\}$ is a collection of subsets of $V(\mathcal{G})$, called \emph{bags}, and $\tau: B\to [\Lambda]$ is a function which labels each bag with a time, satisfying: \begin{enumerate} \item For all vertices $v\in V(\mathcal{G})$ and times $t\in [\Lambda]$, there exists a unique node $i\in V(T)$ such that $\tau(B(i))=t$ and $v$ appears in a unique bag $B(i)$. \item For all time-edges $(uv,t)\in\mathcal{E}(\mathcal{G})$, there exists a unique node $i\in V(T)$ such that $\{u,v\}\subseteq B(i)$ and $\tau(B(i))=t$. \item The set of arcs of $T$ is given by $\{(i,j) : B(i)\cap B(j)\neq \emptyset \text{ and } \tau(B(j))=\tau(B(i))+ 1\}$. \end{enumerate} The \emph{width} of a TIM decomposition is defined to be $\max\{|B(s)|:s\in V(T)\}$.
-The \emph{TIM width} of a temporal graph $\mathcal{G}$ is the minimum $\phi$ such that $G$ has a TIM decomposition of with $\phi$. \end{definition}
+The utility of our new parameter comes from noticing that, in order to store enough information to solve many natural problems, vertices in different connected components of a temporal graph need not be placed in the same bag despite being active at the same time.
+Therefore, when solving temporal problems where we can consider the connected components of each snapshot independently, we can use TIM width in place of VIM width.
+In the remainder of this section, we assume all temporal graphs have connected underlying graphs.
+For clarity, we refer to \emph{vertices} of the original graph and \emph{nodes} of the indexing tree. \begin{defn}[Tree-Interval-Membership Width] We say a triple $(T,B,\tau)$ is a \emph{tree-interval-membership decomposition} (TIM decomposition) of a temporal graph $\mathcal{G}$ with lifetime $\Lambda$ if $T$ is a labelled directed tree, where $B = \{B(s) : s\in V(T)\}$ is a collection of subsets of $V(\mathcal{G})$, called \emph{bags}, and $\tau: V(T)\to [\Lambda]$ is a function which labels each node with a time, satisfying: \begin{enumerate} \item For all vertices $v\in V(\mathcal{G})$ and times $t\in [\Lambda]$, there exists a unique node $i\in V(T)$ such that $\tau(i)=t$ and $v\in B(i)$. \item For all time-edges $(uv,t)\in\mathcal{E}(\mathcal{G})$, there exists a node $i\in V(T)$ such that $\{u,v\}\subseteq B(i)$ and $\tau(i)=t$. \item The set of arcs of $T$ is given by $\{(i,j) : B(i)\cap B(j)\neq \emptyset \text{ and } \tau(j)=\tau(i)+ 1\}$. \end{enumerate} The \emph{width} of a TIM decomposition is defined to be $\max\{|B(s)|:s\in V(T)\}$.
+The \emph{TIM width} of a temporal graph $\mathcal{G}$ is the minimum $\phi$ such that $G$ has a TIM decomposition of width $\phi$. \end{defn}

-Figure~\ref{fig:eg-tim} gives an example of a TIM decomposition.
-Using simple consequences of this definition, we obtain a polynomial-time algorithm to compute a TIM decomposition of minimum width.
+We leave open whether the TIM width of a temporal graph is computable in polynomial time, but are optimistic that choosing the grouping of vertices in bags will require an exponential factor only in the width and not in the size of the input.

+Figure~\ref{fig:eg-both} gives an example of a temporal graph, and a comparison of its VIM sequence and a TIM decomposition of the graph.
+We may abuse notation by referring to $t$ as the label of a bag $B(i)$ when $\tau(i)=t$.
+We now compare TIM width and VIM width with some related parameters.
+A diagram depicting a hierarchy of parameters can be seen in Figure~\ref{fig:hierarchy}.